 - Complements the single-machine deployment with an extra level of security.

 - The use of a reverse proxy server can potentially add an overhead to requests to your ArcGIS Server services.
-This is especially true when leveraging web tier authentication for very large and complex (nested groups or federated) enterprise identity stores.
+This is especially true when leveraging web tier authentication for very large and complex (nested groups or federated) organization-specific identity stores.